neondatabase/neon/docs/error-handling.md

 These should *not* happen during normal operations.
 "Normal operations" is not a very precise concept.
-But for example, disk errors is not expected to happen when the system is working, so that counts as an Error.
+But for example, disk errors are not expected to happen when the system is working, so those count as Errors.
 However, if a TCP connection to a compute node is lost, that is not considered an Error, because it doesn't affect the pageserver's or safekeeper's operation in any way, and happens fairly frequently when compute nodes are shut down, or are killed abruptly